cern-cta/CTA/cmdline/cta-admin.1cta.md

 tapefile (tf)

-:   List files on a specified tape. **cta-admin tapefile ls -l** allows listing the disk metadata as
+:   List files on a specified tape or delete a tape file.

-    well as tape metadata.
-Use of this option requires that gRPC is correctly configured on the disk system.
-See **FILES**, below.
+    **ls** Tape files can be listed by VID or by the (disk instance, disk file ID) pair.

+    EOS disk file IDs should be provided in hexadecimal format (*fxid*).
+A list of files can be specified with the **\-\-fxidfile** option, which takes an input file in the same format as the output of **eos find --fid <path>**.

+    **rm** Delete a tape copy of a file.

 tapepool (tp)

 :   Add, change, remove or list tape pools.
 Tape pools are logical sets of tapes which are used to
-    manage the tape lifecycle: label -> supply -> user pool -> erase -> label. **cta-admin tapepool ls** shows statistics such as the total number of tapes in the pool and number of free tapes.
+    manage the tape lifecycle:

+        label → supply pool → user pool → erase → label

+    **ls** shows statistics such as the total number of tapes in the pool and number of free tapes.

 version (v)